dotink/sage/docs/api/classes/Dotink/Sage/DocumentCollection.md

 				array
 			</td>
 			<td>
-				An array of documents to filter
+				The documents to be contained in the collection
 			</td>
 		</tr>